goshiphq/goship-cms/content/blog/how-ltl-freight-shipping-can-help-with-small-business-shipping.md

 In the end, customer satisfaction with efficient and reliable shipping is key to expanding and scaling up your business.

-## Scale Up your Business with GoShip.com LTL Shipping
+## Scale Up your Business with GoShip LTL Shipping

 If you’re thinking of taking your small business to the next level, making the switch to LTL shipment will provide you with the foundation to make efficient and cost-effective changes to your shipping strategy.